Converting Existing Terraform HCL to CDKTF Python

 • Audit cdktf.json for exact provider version constraints

-• Run cdktf synth --no-color and inspect the output directory
+• Run cdktf synth and inspect the output directory

 Python 3.9+ Type Enforcement & Construct Refactoring

 Automated translation strips type safety.
-You must apply strict typing annotations to all construct parameters.
+Apply strict typing annotations to all construct parameters.
 Replace HCL count and for_each directives with Python list comprehensions or dictionary mappings.

 from typing import Dict, List, Optional, Any